thrig/r-fu/README.md

 ![Training results for a neural net](training.png)

-See also Statistics::NiceR for another Perl integration with R.
+See also Statistics::NiceR for another Perl integration with R, or GNU datamash for another option for command line data wrangling.

 And now, what you've all been waiting for.